StackExchange/dnscontrol/README.md

 - **REV() will switch from RFC2317 to RFC4183 in v5.0.**  This is a breaking change.
 Warnings are output if your configuration is affected.
 No date has been announced for v5.0.
 See https://docs.dnscontrol.org/language-reference/top-level-functions/revcompat
 - **NAMEDOTCOM, OPENSRS, and SOFTLAYER need maintainers!** These providers have no maintainer.
 Maintainers respond to PRs and fix bugs in a timely manner, and try to stay on top of protocol changes.
 Interested in being a hero and adopting them?
 Contact tal at what exit dot org.

+## Contributing

+Want to contribute?
+Whether it's fixing a bug, adding a new DNS provider, or improving documentation, contributions are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to get started.

 ## More info at our website

 The website: [https://docs.dnscontrol.org/](https://docs.dnscontrol.org/)